nie-lang/DeepRectangling/README.md

 Download [VGG-19](https://www.vlfeat.org/matconvnet/pretrained/#downloading-the-pre-trained-models).
 Search imagenet-vgg-verydeep-19 in this page and download imagenet-vgg-verydeep-19.mat.

 #### Step 2: Train the network
-Modidy the 'Codes/constant.py' to set the 'TRAIN_FOLDER'/'ITERATIONS'/'GPU'.
+Modify the 'Codes/constant.py' to set the 'TRAIN_FOLDER'/'ITERATIONS'/'GPU'.
 In our experiment, we set 'ITERATIONS' to 100,000.

 ```
 cd Codes/